FailAcademy/learning/web-dev-foundation/_lessons/week-06/02-intro-to-js.md

 View the [solution](http://codepen.io/redacademy/pen/jPWQVQ).

+---

-## Lab Activity
+## Homework

 Learning how to program with JavaScript can be tricky, but the key is to keep practicing!

-For today's lab, you're going to reinforce what was covered in the readings and in-class exercises by completing the two introductory JS modules on **[Code Academy](https://www.codecademy.com/tracks/javascript)**.
+For today's homework, you're going to reinforce what was covered in the readings and in-class exercises by completing the two introductory JS modules on **[Code Academy](https://www.codecademy.com/tracks/javascript)**.

 - **Getting Started with Programming**
 - **Choose Your Own Adventure!**